 - In the 3-D Movie Short Film Honey, I Shrunk the Audience (multiple parks), mice pouring out of a duplicating machine "jump" into the theater...something ( relax, rat-phobics and animal lovers, it's just puffs of harmless air) brushes past the spectators' legs row by row!
 And soon afterward...just look at the title.
 And there's a hungry python on the loose by then...but all ends well for the audience — unless they're not fans of dog sneezes.

 - It's Tough to Be a Bug!
 (American parks) has similar effects built into the seats.
 They fit the trope especially well, since one can cause actual discomfort - there are rods that poke out of the back of the seat to simulate giant bee stings.
 Potential Nightmare Fuel for sure.
 At this particular point, it's common to see most of the audience lean forward for no apparent reason.
 Woe betide the newcomer who does not follow suit.
-Also the end announces "All bugs leave in an orderly fashion first" cue waves of bumps running under your feet.
+Also, the announcement at the end "All bugs leave in an orderly fashion first" ...cue waves of bumps running under your feet.

 - Muppet*Vision 3D (American parks) also has its perils.
 In this case, though, while the fourth wall won't save you, Rule of Funny will; the only thing that happens to the audience is getting squirted by a gag lapel flower, because the rest of the time, the Muppets are too busy inflicting their shenanigans on each other to bother the audience.